apple/swift-distributed-tracing/README.md

 This is a collection of Swift libraries enabling the instrumentation of server side applications using tools such as tracers.
 Our goal is to provide a common foundation that allows to freely choose how to instrument systems with minimal changes to your actual code.

-While Swift Distributed Tracing allows building all kinds of _instruments_, which can co-exist in applications transparently, it's primary use is instrumenting multi-threaded and distributed systems with Distributed Traces.
+While Swift Distributed Tracing allows building all kinds of _instruments_, which can co-exist in applications transparently, its primary use is instrumenting multi-threaded and distributed systems with Distributed Traces.

 ---